How to Apply the Advanced Filter to Copy to Another Location in Excel

 Excel Advanced Filter to Copy Data Set to Another Location

-How to Use Advanced Filter to Copy to Another Location in Excel (Step-by-Step Analysis)
+How to Use Advanced Filter to Copy to Another Location in Excel: Step-by-Step Analysis

-We’ve read the basic introduction of the Excel Advanced Filter.
+We’ve read the basic introduction of the Advanced Filter.
 Now we’ll learn how we use the Advanced Filter to copy a data set to another location through step-by-step analysis.

 Here we’ve got a data set with the book names, authors, book types, and prices of some books of a bookshop called Martin Bookstore.